 WOHA won a LafargeHolcim Awards Bronze 2017 Asia Pacific for their project “Floating University in Bangladesh” located on polluted swampland in Dhaka.
 Working with the client, an NGO-run university by BRAC (Building Resources Across Communities), with the focus on a building that is a catalyst for social and environmental change.
 The project was praised by the independent jury for “setting a new benchmark for sustainability in Asia – and how a single building is conceived as a larger rejuvenation project for the city.”

 WOHA launched Garden City Mega City: Rethinking Cities for the Age of Global Warming (Pesaro, 2016) at the 2016 Venice Biennale, which shares strategies for the exploding megacities of the tropical belt.
 In the book, WOHA shows how integrated landscape, architecture and urbanism can improve quality of life within high-density environments.

 Mun Summ Wong graduated with Honours from NUS (1989).
 He is currently running the integrated project studio with Nirmal Kishnani for the Master of Science, Integrated Sustainable Design program at NUS.

-Mun Summ Wong will be a member of the Global LafargeHolcim Awards jury in 2021.
+Mun Summ Wong was a member of the Global LafargeHolcim Awards jury in 2021.